 Are you a lover of garlic like I am?
 I confess, in our household, we eat garlic almost every day!
 It does not make for the best breath, and we may not make many new friends...
 But I can tell you, it tastes amazing and garlic certainly holds its ground when it comes to health benefits!
 We grow organic hardneck garlic here on our property in Northern Maine.
 Soon, we will be harvesting, drying, saving seed (cloves), eating, and selling some of those beautiful garlic bulbs!
-Organic Music and Organic German are our two main garlics, very hearty, very pungent in flavor!
+Organic Music and Organic Red Chesnok are our two main garlics this year, very hearty, very pungent in flavor!
 When folks purchase garlic from us, we provide a print out of some of our favorite garlic-based recipes- Learn more here: https://etsy.me/3a2Qiq8.
 For now, I want to let you know just how healthy garlic is for your overall wellness, and I will close with a few of our treasured garlic recipes.
 Enjoy (and brush your teeth + mouthwash after)! :-)

 Health Benefits of Garlic: